triradial/Freon4dsl/docs/CRC-Plan.md

 - [ ] Not needed for first user but really need to know how well AI can generate a study DSL from a protocol document.
 Try with JSL protocol reader?

 ### In-Progress
-- [ ] Test, update, and add buttons for things like duplicate and smart duplicate

 ### Done
+- [x] Test, update, and add buttons for things like duplicate and smart duplicate,
 - [x] Make sure data entry of shared-tasks, shared-steps still work.
 Make sure they display in checklist like a non shared task
 - [x] Unscheduled and other special events
   - [x] Model unscheduled and other special events in the language in a better way.